ngduc/mystik/README.md

     - express
     - node requirejs
     - amdefine
-    - node-cassandra-cql - if Cassandra is used.
     - jasmine-node - for unit testing.
     - async - for unit testing.
+    - node-cassandra-cql - if Cassandra is used.
+    - redis/hiredis - if Redis is used.

 ## License